ojflores/chem-lab/README.rst

 ::

-  $ docker exec -it mysql-server mysql -uroot -proot
+  $ docker exec -it mysql-cptr450 mysql -uroot -proot

 3. Give the root user permission on localhost